President Trump reluctantly signed the spending and stimulus bill, paying out a second round of COVID-19 stimulus checks.

 When is Your Check Coming?

 If you don’t do direct deposit, and typically get a paper-check refund, that’s how you’ll get this check.
-If you’re receiving a paper check, you most likely won’t get it before the beginning of May, but there’s a good chance you’ll get it in May.
+If you’re receiving a paper check, it will likely arrive after the January 15th cutoff.
+That’s when it has to be sent by, but you’ll still be waiting to receive it.
+Regardless, it will be faster than the first stimulus check.

-Regardless of when you get the check, you should be ready to spend it wisely before it disappears into the abyss of your checking account.
+Regardless of when you get the check, you should be ready to spend it wisely before you get it, and before it disappears into the abyss of your checking account.

 Some people need the check right now to catch up on payments and other bills.
 You may not have the luxury of spending it how you please.
 But if you do, these are some good options.
 You’ll have to decide how to spend it, but I hope this guides you in the right direction.